Arthur Mitchell (Dexter)

 Arthur Mitchell, also known as the "Trinity Killer", is a fictional character and the main antagonist of the fourth season of the American Showtime television series Dexter.

-Arthur is a serial killer who presents himself as an unassuming church deacon, high school teacher and family man.
-He kills to suppress his childhood trauma derived from accidentally causing his sister's death and ruining his family.
-Frank Lundy (Keith Carradine), an agent of the Federal Bureau of Investigation, dubs him the "Trinity Killer" because of a recurring pattern of three killings based on traumatic events during Arthur's childhood.
-He is portrayed by John Lithgow.
+Arthur presents himself as an unassuming church deacon, high school teacher and family man, but is secretly a highly prolific serial killer who kills to suppress his childhood trauma derived from accidentally causing his sister's death.
+Agent Frank Lundy of the Federal Bureau of Investigation dubs him the "Trinity Killer" due to mistakenly assuming a recurring pattern of three killings; slitting a woman's femoral artery while naked in a bathtub, forcing a mother of two to jump off a building, and bludgeoning a father of two with a hammer; It is later revealed that the killings are preceded by Arthur burying a young boy alive in cement.

-Lithgow's performance was widely praised.
+Arthur is portrayed by American actor John Lithgow, whose performance was widely praised.
 He won a Golden Globe Award and a Primetime Emmy Award for his performance.
 In 2016, Rolling Stone ranked him #34 of their "40 Greatest TV Villains of All Time".
 IGN ranked him #57 of the "Top 100 Villains".